CarlosCRG19/feast/README.md

 ## Overview
 ### Description
-An app that gamifies and optimizes the decision process for the best restaurant that meets the characteristics specified by the user.
+An app that gamifies and optimizes the selection process for the best restaurant that meets the criteria specified by the user.
+The app uses Tinder-like cards to show the different restaurants: the user can see restaurant details, filter the displayed businesses, compare them, like their favorite places and send a visit invite to their friends.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
-- **Category:** travel, food discovery
+- **Category:** travel, food discovery, social
 - **Mobile:** mobile first experience
 - **Story:** In the main activity, users will see recommendations for restaurants near them and can swipe left to ignore them or right to move them to a next phase of elimination among other selected restaurants.
 - **Market:** Tourists, General public (people with access to an smartphone)